ssuvadeep/Taskform/README.md

 # 📝 TaskForm

-TaskBuddy is a **React-based task management application** that helps users manage their daily tasks efficiently.
+TaskForm is a **React-based task management application** that helps users manage their daily tasks efficiently.
 It supports adding, deleting, completing tasks, and stores data persistently using **localStorage**.

 ---